pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_intro.rst

      p4> print t1.topologyDistance(t2) # Symmetric difference
      0                                 # Zero means they are the same

-The default metric for the ``topologyDistance()`` method is the symmetric difference, aka the unweighted Robinson-Foulds distance, which is the number of splits in one tree that are not in the other, plus the number of splits in the other tree that are not in the one.
+The default metric for the :meth:`p4.tree.Tree.topologyDistance` method is the symmetric difference, *aka* the unweighted Robinson-Foulds distance, which is the number of splits in one tree that are not in the other, plus the number of splits in the other tree that are not in the one.
 In this example, the trees are the same, and so the difference is zero.
 If the two trees had only one difference, the symmetric difference would be 2.

-See also :meth:`Tree.Tree.tvTopologyCompare`
+See also :meth:`p4.tree.Tree.tvTopologyCompare`

 A very simple likelihood calculation